joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6740719/2025/10/22/chelsea-ajax-champions-league-briefing/

 **Massapequa Schools Sue N.Y.
 State to Preserve Gender Rules in Bathrooms**\
 `National cultural issues have pervaded Nassau County as its Republican leaders have embraced President Trump’s brand of politics.
-The schools want students to use the bathrooms that align with their gender at birth.`\
+The schools want students to use the bathrooms that align with their sex assigned at birth.`\
 https://nytimes.com/2025/10/22/nyregion/massapequa-new-york-bathroom-lawsuit.html

 **The Briefing – Real Madrid 1 Juventus 0: Jude Bellingham's first goal of the season the difference at the Bernabeu**\